Lagos (LOS) Murtala Muhammed airport approach from the North

 severely restricted Civil Aviation.

-I got dragged into a military investigation on the allegation that I have flown out fugitives during the coup.
+I also got dragged into a military investigation on the allegation that I have flown out fugitives during the coup.
 Let alone the troubles with the new military regime.
-The loan agreement got cancelled and I had a hell of a time to get out of the contract with Partenavia.

-and than to offer his assistance.
-This all to demoralise me and to strengthen his influence.
+and to demoralise me to cover up his deeds.
 He stopped short of killing me.
 After all, he couldn't kill the chicken which laid the golden eggs!

-Don't blame me, I tried! ...or as the Ozzies put it: "Shit Happenz!"
+Don't blame me, at least I tried! ...or as the Ozzies put it: "Shit Happenz!"